-- (a) Value of resources lost or damaged
+- Value of resources lost or damaged

-- (b) Loss of income resulting from (a)
+- Loss of income resulting from the value of resources lost or damaged

-- (c) Costs of resource substitution
+- Costs of resource substitution

-- (d) Costs of resource recovery
+- Costs of resource recovery

-- (e) Costs of protecting resources from future events.
+- Costs of protecting resources from future events.

 In order to make a valid assessment, the value of lost or damaged resources would need to be calculated for both short-term and long-term scenarios, based on their "capital" value or economic worth.
 This would be particularly important where indirect values are concerned, such as coastal protection from a reef or the fisheries support provided by mangrove nursery areas.